igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-quic-lossbits.md

 signal.

-Implementations MUST allow administrators of clients and servers to disable loss reporting either globally or on a per-connection basis.
-Additionally, as described in {{ossification}}, loss reporting MUST be disabled for a certain fraction of all connections.
+Implementations MUST allow administrators of clients and servers to disable loss reporting either globally or per QUIC connection.
+Additionally, as described in
+{{ossification}}, loss reporting MUST be disabled for a certain fraction of all QUIC connections.

 # IANA Considerations